andruhon/gaunt-sloth-assistant/docs/CONFIGURATION.md

 # Configuration

 Populate `.gsloth.guidelines.md` with your project details and quality requirements.
-Proper preamble is a paramount for good inference.
+A proper preamble is paramount for good inference.
 Check [.gsloth.guidelines.md](../.gsloth.guidelines.md) for example.

 Your project should have the following files in order for gsloth to function: